robertcorponoi/rust-codegen/README.md

 println!("{}", scope.to_string());
 ```

+**Note:** You should not rely on the formatted output as it's very basic.
+You should instead run the generated code through `rustfmt`.

-Make sure to check out the documentation for all of the available features with examples.
+Make sure to check out the [documentation](https://github.com/robertcorponoi/rust-codegen) for all of the available features with examples.

 ## Acknowledgements